Linear Power Supply Circuits Primer & Tutorial Includes:

 With many electronic components and electronic devices, etc requiring accurately maintained supplies, a regulated power supply is a necessity.

 There are two main types of linear power supply:

-- Shunt regulator: The shunt regulator is less widely used as the main element within a voltage regulator.
+- Shunt regulator: The shunt regulator is less widely used as the main element within a linear voltage regulator.
 For this form of linear power supply, a variable element is placed across the load.
 There is a source resistor placed in series with the input, and the shunt regulator is varied to ensure that the voltage across the load remains constant.
-Read more about the Shunt regulator

-- Series regulator: This is the most widely used format for a linear power supply.
+- Series regulator: This is the most widely used format for a linear voltage regulator.
 As the name implies a series element is placed in the circuit, and its resistance varied via the control electronics to ensure that the correct output voltage is generated for the current taken.